Private Disability and ERISA (Employer Provided) Disability Claims Appeals

 When an acceptable settlement with an insurance company cannot be reached, bad faith insurance claim litigation becomes necessary.
 Bad faith occurs when an insurer unfairly or improperly withholds payment warranted under the policy.
 This includes thoroughly and promptly investigating all evidence in support of your claim.

-In a lawsuit against the insurance company for the denial of private LTD benefits, you have certain rights that are not available under ERISA law:
+In a lawsuit against the insurance company for denying private LTD benefits, you have certain rights not available under ERISA law:

 - You are allowed a trial by jury.

 - You may engage in evidence and discovery.

 - Most states allow you to seek compensatory and punitive damages.